ted-miller92/wsrp/documentation/vulnerabilities/csrf.md

 Key: X-CSRFToken
 Value: <your_CSRF_token>
-This will simulate sending the CSRF token from your browser’s session.
+This will simulate sending the CSRF token from your browser's session.
 If you have manually retrieved a token or temporarily disabled CSRF protection, this step will ensure the server recognizes the token.

 Send the Request: Click on "Send" to submit the request.
 If the CSRF token is valid and matches the one expected by the server, the transfer should be processed successfully.